omeshapasan2/Flutter-React-Notes-App/readme.md

 ## Overview
-NoteSync is a modern, cross-platform note-taking application designed to help you capture, organize, and sync your thoughts seamlessly across devices.
+HyperNotes is a modern, cross-platform note-taking application designed to help you capture, organize, and sync your thoughts seamlessly across devices.

 ## 🚀 Features